 The Phi Theta Kappa scholarship recognizes the academic achievement of two-year students at their previous institution(s), and seeks to encourage continued excellence at Catholic University.
 To be considered for the PTK scholarship applicants must provide proof of PTK membership by submitting a copy of their certification of induction, or membership must be stated on their official college transcript.

 Transfer applicants who are parishioners of Catholic churches in the United States and all U.S. territories are eligible for consideration for the Parish Scholarship.
 Beginning in the Fall 2019 term, students enrolling at Catholic University as new first-year or transfer students will receive $4,000 annually, renewable for up to four years.

 It is the applicant’s responsibility to make sure the Parish Scholarship information is completed as part of the admission application process.
 Applicants seeking consideration are required to complete the Parish Scholarship information section included on the Common Application.
 The required information must be submitted with the application and students cannot request consideration at a later date.
 No adjustments to scholarship awards will be made after admission and scholarship decisions have been rendered.
 Receipt of this scholarship is not automatic and only one Parish Scholarship will be awarded per student.

-Beginning with the Fall 2017 enrollment term, transfer students who have a parent, grandparent, or sibling who graduated from Catholic University (undergraduate, graduate, law) are eligible for the Legacy Grant, which is a $1,000 grant renewable for up to four years.
+Transfer students who have a parent, grandparent, or sibling who graduated from Catholic University (undergraduate, graduate, law) are eligible for the Legacy Grant, which is a $1,000 grant renewable for up to four years.

 No separate application is required.
 All first-year and transfer students who are offered admission and meet the above criteria will automatically receive this grant.